MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/import-epic-data.md

 7. Click the Epic connector that you just created to display the flyout page, which contains properties and other information about the connector.

-Flyout page for new Epic connector

 If you haven't already done so, you can copy the values for the **Azure App ID** and **Connector job ID**.
 You'll need these to run the script in the next step.
 You can also download the script from the flyout page (or download it using the link in the next step.)

 You can also click **Edit** to change the Azure App ID or the column header names that you defined on the **File mapping** page.

 ## Step 4: Run the sample script to upload your Epic EHR audit records

 The last step in setting up an Epic connector is to run a sample script that will upload the Epic EHR audit records data in the text file (that you created in Step 1) to the Microsoft cloud.
 Specifically, the script uploads the data to the Epic connector.
 After you run the script, the Epic connector that you created in Step 3 imports the Epic EHR audit records data to your Microsoft 365 organization where it can be accessed by other compliance tools, such as the Insider risk management solution.
 After you run the script, consider scheduling a task to run it automatically on a daily basis so the most current employee termination data is uploaded to the Microsoft cloud.
-See [Schedule the script to run automatically](#Xa3f6474700680a69dc953f8d77a3628f96d3f27).
+See [(Optional) Step 6: Schedule the script to run automatically](#optional-step-6-schedule-the-script-to-run-automatically).

 1. Go to window that you left open from the previous step to access the GitHub site with the sample script.
 Alternatively, open the bookmarked site or use the URL that you copied.